-On the 24th April 2015, the UK Government decided to simplify and remove a number of visit visa categories.
-It was important that changes were made, to reflect the ever changing enviornment.
+On the 24th of April 2015, the UK Government decided to simplify and remove a number of visit visa categories.
+It was important that changes were made, to reflect the ever-changing environment.
 The introduction of Appendix V of the Immigration Rules HC395 was an important change.

-The sub-categories of visit visa intention remained the same, however the changes was to reflect the new approach made by the UK Home Office.
+The sub-categories of visit visa intention remained the same, however, the changes were to reflect the new approach made by the UK Home Office.
 We hope you will find this page useful and as always, you can read more about how ICS Legal can help.

 UK Tourist Visitor Visa

-You must be able to show clearly your intention, that you have the financial means, adequate accommodation available when you enter the UK and that you have clear intentions to depart from the UK.
-The visa issued is valid up to 6 months, and depending on your immigration history, you can apply for a longer term visit visa.
+You must be able to show clearly your intention, that you have the financial means, and adequate accommodation available when you enter the UK and that you have clear intentions to depart from the UK.
+The visa issued is valid for up to 6 months, and depending on your immigration history, you can apply for a longer-term visit visa.

 Family Visitor Visa

 Individuals can travel to the UK for the specific purpose of visiting friends and family who live in the UK.
 UK family members can sponsor the Applicant by providing an invitation letter to confirm the relationship, the purpose of the visit, and also the support they will be providing in terms of financial assistance and/or accommodation.